 You can see the little tic marks that I was using to measure from the wall every 7.5 inches every few inches or so to keep myself on track.
 And also my terrible manicure.

 Here’s what the two lines looked like after I was done, giving me three sections of wall.

 Next, I decided how many inches I wanted between each line that goes up the wall and settled on 6 inches.
 Starting on the left side, I made a little tic mark (using light pencil marks) on the vertical line every 6 inches.

 I did the same thing on each line, including the corners.

 Finally, I was ready to start connecting and tracing the lines with color!
 Guess what color I used?

 Well, I promise my intent, at first, was to go with a tastefully decorated faux white shiplap.
 But I just couldn’t.
 I have to have some color!

 So you can see that I started on the middle first.
-As you can see, I connected the lines diagonally.
+I connected the lines diagonally.
 Each line connects to the line above it.

 On the left side, I connected the lines in the opposite direction…

 And on the right side, I connected the lines downward.
-But I’m not showing that yet!
-You’ll see it with the reveal next week 😉
+Here’s what it looks like, after adding the shelving:

 So far I’ve spent… $0.
 But this week I’ve got to build and install the shelves.
 I’m hoping that I can mostly use leftover lumber, but I think that I’m going to have to buy a little.
 I think I’m going to have to buy a couple of storage items too, but I’m aiming as low as possible for budget.
 The lower I can get under $100, the better!